Fustra/vote4film/README.md

 ## Deployment

-Unfortunately, I will not provide any guidance here.
+Unfortunately, I will not provide detailed guidance for production deployment.

+Some general tips:

+* Create a virtualenv, e.g. in `~/virtualenv`
+* Install with `pip install vote4film[postgres]`
+* Write the configuration at `~/.config/vote4film/local.env`
+* Use Postgres as the database
+* Use Nginx/uWSGI to to serve the site (with HTTPS)
+* Run Django management commands using `./virtualenv/bin/vote4film`

 ## Changelog